phil65/mknodes/src/mknodes/mdext/README.md

-# MkNodes Markdown Extension
+# MkNodes Markdown Extensions

-A markdown extension that allows rendering Jinja templates using MkNodes components within markdown documents.
+A collection of markdown extensions for MkNodes, including dynamic content rendering and code file inclusion.

 ## Overview